RatJuggler/led-shim-demo/README.md

 This project is somewhat over-engineered for what it actually does because it's being used as a learning exercise.

 The application has a number of output logging levels built into it, including a custom VERBOSE level, to show some of the inner workings.
 This is just because.

+The effects are loaded dynamically using a mechanism loosely based on code from [this](https://github.com/BNMetrics/factory_pattern_sample) Python3 factory pattern example.

 The code coverage for this project is a good example of why measuring unit test coverage can be a misleading indicator of quality.
 Whilst it does have plenty of unit tests those for the effects are mostly simple smoke tests which show that